lizardsystem/lizard-efcis/README.rst

 For every ftp connection (normally there will be only one), the oldest available csv file (``iBever_*.txt``) will be imported.
 At least, a validation and import will be attempted.
 A logfile is written back when unsuccesful.

+(Possible TODO: it now uses the standard "iBever-opnames" mapping.
+That might need to be made configurable later on as the current csv files don't match.)